Inside RSA

 Profile

 Albert Pope is the Gus Sessions Wortham Professor of Architecture.
-He has taught in the school's Graduate Program at Rice for 15 years and is currently the director of the school's thesis program.
+He teaches in the school's undergraduate and graduate programs.